ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 -  When RC Failsafe is entered, all RC inputs (except throttle in the case of Throttle Failsafe), are ignored as the autopilot takes its failsafe actions.
 -  First, the autopilot will go into Short Failsafe when it detects RC Failsafe for more than :ref:`FS_SHORT_TIMEOUT<FS_SHORT_TIMEOUT>` seconds.
 -  A message will be displayed on your Ground Control Station(GCS), or OSD, if its message panel is enabled, that a Short Failsafe is active, and the autopilot will take the :ref:`FS_SHORT_ACTN<FS_SHORT_ACTN>`, if enabled.
 The default is CIRCLE mode.
+This is intended to possibly allow the vehicle's changing orientation to re-acquire the signal, but other actions can be assigned.
+See :ref:`FS_SHORT_ACTN parameter below <failsafe-parameters>` for how each mode responds to the selected action value.
 -  If the condition causing the Short Failsafe is removed, the vehicle will return to the previous mode, and a message will be displayed that Short Failsafe is cleared.
 If it was a Throttle Failsafe that caused the RC Failsafe, and throttle was increased in order to exit, then an additional message will be sent stating that the Throttle Failsafe is OFF.
 -  If the condition causing the Short Failsafe persists longer than :ref:`FS_LONG_TIMEOUT<FS_LONG_TIMEOUT>` seconds the autopilot will go into Long Failsafe, send a message to the GCS that it has been entered, and execute the :ref:`FS_LONG_ACTN<FS_LONG_ACTN>` action, if enabled.
 The default setting for Long Failsafe action to take is RTL (Return to Launch).
+See :ref:`FS_LONG_ACTN parameter below <failsafe-parameters>` for how each mode responds to the selected action value.
 -  If the RC Failsafe condition is later exited, a message will be displayed that the Long Failsafe is cleared, but the flight mode will not revert.
 If it was a Throttle Failsafe that caused the RC Failsafe, and throttle was increased in order to exit, then an additional message will be sent stating that the Throttle Failsafe is OFF.

 .. note:: The action set by :ref:`FS_LONG_ACTN<FS_LONG_ACTN>` will continue even if your RC signal is reacquired, if the flight mode is the same as it was before the failsafe action began.
 Once RC signal is reacquired, the :ref:`FS_LONG_ACTN<FS_LONG_ACTN>` can be exited via a mode change on the :ref:`FLTMODE_CH<FLTMODE_CH>`.
 If the mode on the RC transmitter was changed during the failsafe period, then this changed mode is entered after the RC signal is restored.
 In addition, other failsafes, such as battery failsafe, can also change the mode, if they occur subsequently to the RC signal loss.